eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 these utilities unless there is good reason not to.

-The deployment pipelines need to be cluster agnostic - no cluster specific information will be presented to the deployments.
+The deployment pipelines need to be cluster agnostic - no cluster specific information will be presented to the deployments, only some abstract identifiers.
 The applications should not depend on which cluster(s) they are being deployed to or running on.

 ### Cluster Events